Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-04-bouncing-shapes.md

     x += movement;
 ```

-I changed this part so that the code in the if statement happens when I am equal to or beyond my right border.
+I changed the if statement so that the body only runs when x is equal to or beyond the right border.
 What happens in there?
 Now, the big reveal.

 ```html